-Birders play an important role and often get to make real contributions to scientific knowledge.
-Today, much of what nature conservationists know about birds has come from the observations of dedicated bird watchers.
-KusBank is an internet-based spatial database on birds that allows birdwatchers from anywhere in Turkey to input and query data, download it in the desired format, and do further analyses.
-It provides a personalized Internet portal that helps build a community among birdwatchers and provide access to useful resources.
-Importantly, KusBank is the place where birdwatchers invest their bird data for conservation purposes.
+eKusBank is a key citizen science tool established by Doga in 2004.
+It is an Internet-based spatial database on birds that allows birdwatchers from anywhere in Turkey to input and query data, download it in the desired format, and do further analyses.
+It provides a personalized internet portal that helps build a community among birdwatchers and provide access to useful resources.
+Importantly, eKusBank the place where birdwatchers invest their bird data for conservation purposes.
 Since 2015, eKusBank is linked with the global eBird network, and it is maintained in cooperation with Lab of Ornithology of Cornell University and Turkish Bird Records Committee.

 To know more about the birding community in Turkey or join our work on birds please contact: